 - Pre-treat stains, of course!
 The spray both my mom and I use is Shout’s Advanced Action Gel spray.
 This did the trick for really awful, unspeakable problems…it was only a year ago that I had a six-month-old.

 - If clothes are 100% cotton and white, you are in the clear to use bleach.
-If they aren’t 100% cotton, you can use a brightening stain remover.
+But if they aren’t 100% cotton, don’t worry – you can use a brightening stain remover.

 - Always treat white clothes, (especially for rural water) under the arms, collar, and the ends of long sleeves, even if it doesn’t look like it’s necessary.